 The School of Health Administration and Policy and the College of Nursing, at ASU, in conjunction with the University of Arizona and Northern Arizona University, offer courses leading to the Master of Public Health degree.
 Two concentrations are offered at ASU: (1) Community health practice is coordinated by the College of Nursing, and (2) health administration and policy is coordinated by the School of Health Administration and Policy.
-For more information, see "Public Health," page 306.
+For more information, see "Public Health," page 310.

-Beginning fall 2002, students can enroll in a two-year dual degree program, earning both the M.S. and the M.P.H.
+Students can enroll in a two-year dual degree program, earning both the M.S. and the M.P.H.